 - Approved (This airport submission has been approved as suitable for inclusion in a future release of X-Plane.
 “Approved” submissions may be downloaded from the Gateway by X-Plane users.
 However, if there are multiple approved submissions for the same airport, only the “Recommended” submission is a candidate to appear in a future release of X-Plane.)

-- Recommended (This airport submission has been recommended for inclusion in a future release of X-Plane.
+- Recommended (Denoted with a star in the adjacent column – this airport submission has been recommended for inclusion in a future release of X-Plane.
 Airport submissions that are “Recommended” at the moment of capture will appear in the next release of X-Plane.)

-If you encounter any bugs or unexpected issues with WED, the Gateway site, or any airport or scenery pack, please report them using the bug reporter on the Gateway site.
+If you encounter any bugs or unexpected issues with WED, the Gateway site, or an airport submission, please report them using the bug reporter on the Gateway site.